 BIOL 251 Genetics

 Principles of inheritance in living organisms, including the modern concepts of "gene" action and DNA structure and function.
 Three lecture, three laboratory hours each week.
-Satisfies Creation: Lab Science or 2nd Science.
 Liberal Arts.
 This course has a fee.
 Prerequisite: BIOL 152 or permission